tomhendra/courses/11-master-the-coding-interview/README.md

 - Scaling, performance, security - really good to talk about.
 - Ideally you have a big project you can talk about.
 - Use the SAR method:
-  - Situation: This is how the project was, this was the problem.
+  - **Situation**: This is how the project was, this was the problem.
-  - Action: What you did to solve the problem.
+  - **Action**: What you did to solve the problem.
-  - Result: What was the result of the action, improved performance, increased users - use metrics.
+  - **Result**: What was the result of the action, improved performance, increased users - use metrics.
-- Expect that once you answer this question, expect more questions to follow, so know how to back up your response.
+- Once you answer this question, expect more questions to follow, so know how to back up your response.
 - Don't be negative - never place blame on clients, co-workers or bosses.

 #### 7.6.1.
 Tell me about an interesting project.

 - Variation of Tell me about a problem and how you solved it.
 - Show how you are different, because you are building interesting things.
-- Relate it tp the job, you have worked with things the company works with.
+- Relate it to the job, you have worked with things the company works with.

 #### 7.6.2.
 TODO ----> Exercise: Past Projects.